trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 `[[ref: term]]` into `[[xref: term]]`

-Now, the term is again externally referenced as "as is".
+Now, the term is again externally referenced as "as is."

 ### Form phrase macros
 By: Rieks Joosten, July 1 2014